truedano/Windows-MCP/CONTRIBUTING.md

 - `main` branch contains the latest stable code
 - Create feature branches from `main` named according to the feature you're implementing: `feature/your-feature-name`
-- For bug fixes, use: `fix/bug-description`
+- For bug fixes, MCP: `fix/bug-description`

 ### Commit Messages

 For now no commit style is enforced, try to keep your commit messages informational.
 ### Code Style

+We use [Ruff](https://github.com/astral-sh/ruff) for code formatting and linting.
+The configuration is in `ruff.toml`.

 Key style guidelines:
 - Line length: 100 characters
-- Use double quotes for strings
+- MCP double quotes for strings
 - Follow PEP 8 naming conventions
 - Add type hints to function signatures